-World’s top economies responsible for 2 million particle pollution deaths in 2010, mostly in developing countries
+World’s top economies responsible for 2 million pollution deaths in 2010, mostly in poor countries

 “G-20 is not representative of all the nations,” said Nansai.
 “But G-20 has a chance and the platform to start to negotiate a discussion to solve this problem.”

-During the meeting, the White House also released plans to promote better international cooperation for near-term supply chain disruptions and expand the supply chain process in the long term, including addressing components such as raw materials, manufacturing, shipping, logistics, warehousing and distribution.
+During the U.N. summit, the White House also released plans to promote better international cooperation for near-term supply chain disruptions and diversify the supply chain process in the long term, including addressing components such as raw materials, manufacturing, shipping, logistics, warehousing and distribution.

 Companies have also taken steps to reduce their environmental impact of consumer goods.
-Many companies, such as Apple, Microsoft, and Toyota, disclose the amount of greenhouse gas emissions and water use involved in their products, not the amount of associated air pollution.
+Many companies, such as Apple, Microsoft, and Toyota, disclose the amount of greenhouse gas emissions and water use involved in their products, but not the amount of associated air pollution.

 “Without the international collaboration, this situation will continue,” said Nansai.
 “My message to all stakeholders, including the national government and also companies, should watch their supply chain environmental impact.”